SeeedDocument/Seeed-WiKi/docs/Grove-Piezo_Vibration_Sensor.md

 3.Connect Arduino to PC by using a USB cable.

 4.Copy and paste code below to a new Arduino sketch.
-Please click [here](/Upload_Code) if you do not know how to upload.

 ```
     const int ledPin=12;
     void setup() {